juicedata/juicefs/README.md

 ## Architecture

-JuiceFS file system consists of three parts:
+JuiceFS consists of three parts:

 1. **JuiceFS Client**: Coordinate the implementation of object storage and metadata storage engines, as well as file system interfaces such as POSIX, Hadoop, Kubernetes, and S3 gateway.
 2. **Data Storage**: Store the data itself, support local disk and object storage.